Bad Land: An American Romance: Plot summary

 The downward spiral of the once bustling civilization is seen as having stabilized by the present day.
 This status quo is one of uneasy teetering between subsistence and poverty.
 Such is the desperation to "become something" again that some are willing to attempt anything to attract cheap attention, publicity, visitors, and above all, outside commerce and money.
-The utter disappointment and futility of such efforts are summed up in the failed Ismay/Joe, Montana Day, in which the town adopts the figure of the American football player, Joe Montana, in an attempt to boost its revenues.
+The utter disappointment and futility of such efforts are summed up in the failed Ismay/Joe, Montana Day, in which the town adopts the figure of the American football player Joe Montana in an attempt to boost its revenues.

 However, it is from his attendance at a local rodeo and his invitations to the BBQ lunches during the branding season (the end of May/early June) that Raban really sees how a rural society has emerged from the failures of the past:

 Yet in the last sixty years a form of society has evolved here.
 It was more modest than the one envisioned by the early settlers.
 After the great humbling of the Dirty Thirties, people learned how to conform themselves to the place.
 The land allowed just so much habitation and farming, and no more.
 The chastened survivors cautiously built their world.

 And here it was – in the cluster of well-dressed, well-fed families around the corral.
 One would never have guessed at the amount of ruination that had gone into the making of this scene, of country neighbours, at ease with themselves and each other.
 This was exactly how the Wollastons, Dockens, Yeargens and the rest would have imagined their new lives on the prairie, as a rooted and stable rural community, with its own language and architecture, costumes and customs.

-The book concludes with the author returning home to Seattle, WA from southeastern Montana and following the paths of many who left the area featured in the book.
+The book concludes with the author returning home to Seattle, Washington, from southeastern Montana and following the paths of many who left the area featured in the book.
 The author expresses joy to be living in a place where reality isn't so sharp, but also reminds himself that not far from where he lives and even in his own backyard, there are places, situations, and circumstances that make his life uncomfortably similar to that of someone living in southeastern Montana.

 The book is 324 pages long and contains themes, circumstances, and events that repeated themselves in rural areas and towns across the Great Plains during the time period covered.